 Pickup included

-Visit the Xiangshan Scenic Lookout, featuring floor-to-ceiling glass panels and panoramic views over the lake — an ideal spot for photography and sightseeing.
+Arrive at Xiangshan Scenic Lookout, featuring floor-to-ceiling glass panels and panoramic lake views—an ideal spot for photography and sightseeing.

 Next, visit the majestic Wenwu Temple, a spiritual landmark overlooking the lake.
 Admire traditional Chinese architecture and learn about the gods worshiped for wisdom and bravery.